KeenanLukeOM/alchemix-v3-docs/docs/user/concepts/myt-and-yield.md

 1. Select the MYT that matches your base asset and preferred chain.

 2. Deposit ETH or USDC, and the vault will mint MYT at the current exchange rate.
-As yield accrues, each MYT represents an ever-larger claim on the underlying asset.
+As yield accrues, each MYT represents an increasing claim on the underlying asset.

 3. Hold MYT.
 As strategies earn yield, the redemption value of each token increases.